 The aim of the comments is to provide the PhD student with constructive help in improving the text.
 Accordingly, the author should not devote much time during the seminar to “defending her position”.

-Student Progression: Yearly Status Meetings
+Yearly Status Meetings

 Each yearly meeting will focus on what has been done, which (if any) changes in conditions may have arisen, and where the student’s work on the dissertation stands in relation to completing the dissertation under reasonable conditions and in the time allotted by the PhD stipend.
 As part of this evaluation, there will be a discussion of the student’s writing and activities during the relevant period.
-The Department will also offer to arrange a meeting one year after the stipend has expired in order to assist and follow up on those PhD students who do not deliver their dissertations by the formal due date.
+The Department will also offer to arrange a meeting the year after the stipend has expired in order to assist and follow up on those PhD students who do not deliver their dissertations by the formal due date.

-As part of an effort to create a common understanding and culture with regard to questions concerning PhD students’ conditions, the yearly status meetings will not be directed by any one person on a permanent basis, but rather will be led by mini-committees consisting of two faculty members from the Department.
+As part of an effort to create a shared understanding and culture with regard to questions concerning PhD students’ conditions, the yearly status meetings will not be directed by any one person on a permanent basis, but rather will be led by mini-committees consisting of two faculty members from the Department.
 The report from the meeting should be concrete enough to explain clearly whether the student’s situation is satisfactory and to serve as a basis for evaluation and discussion for the following year.
 Unresolved challenges that emerge during the status meeting will be referred to the PhD coordinator, who will then consult with the PhD student, the advisor, and the committee to find an adequate solution.